-The Harborside Academic Center (HAC), at 265 Harborside Boulevard, contains administrative offices for Culinary and Graduate Admissions.
+The Harborside Academic Center (HAC), at 265 Harborside Boulevard, contains the dean's and administrative offices for the College of Culinary Arts, and administrative offices for Culinary and Graduate Admissions.
 It houses department faculty offices for the John Hazen White School of Arts & Sciences, and Food Service Academic Studies.
 This building also contains the Alan Shawn Feinstein Graduate School.

-Academic facilities include classrooms, three computer labs and the University's Harborside Bookstore (operated by Barnes & Noble College Bookstores Inc.).
-CAFE, the Culinary Arts Foodservice Exposition, is an addition to the Harborside Academic Center and features state-of-the-art kitchens and laboratories, bakeshops, a food science lab, and the Angelica Dining Room used by Culinary Arts bachelor's degree students.
-HAC also contains the Commons dining area, a multimedia center and an amphitheater.
+Academic facilities include classrooms, three computer labs, the chocolate and sugar lab, the baking technology lab and the University's Harborside Bookstore (operated by Barnes & Noble College Bookstores Inc.).
+CAFE, the Culinary Arts Foodservice Exposition, is an addition to the Harborside Academic Center and features state-of-the-art kitchens and laboratories, bakeshops, a food science and product development lab, and the Cintas Dining Room used by Culinary Arts bachelor's degree students.
+HAC also contains the Commons dining area, a nutrition lab, a multimedia center and the Tyson Amphitheater.